Frequently Asked Questions

 What safety measures are in place for extreme cold and slippery conditions?

-Organizers will have safety personnel stationed throughout the course, emergency response teams on standby, and designated warming stations.
+Organisers will have safety personnel stationed throughout the course, emergency response teams on standby, and designated warming stations.
 Obstacles are designed with safety in mind, ensuring they are manageable even in extreme conditions.

 What happens if the weather is extreme on race day?

-In case of severe weather, the race may be postponed or canceled for safety reasons.
+In case of severe weather, the race may be postponed or cancelled for safety reasons.
 Participants will be informed of any changes as early as possible, and contingency plans will be in place to ensure everyone’s safety.

 Are there any special rules or modifications for obstacles due to the Antarctic conditions?